UniMath/agda-unimath/src/category-theory/composition-operations-on-binary-families-of-sets.lagda.md

 ### Associative composition operations in binary families of sets

 We give a slightly non-standard definition of associativity, requiring an associativity witness in each direction.
-This is of course redundant, as `inv` is a [fibered involution](foundation.fibered-involutions.md) on [identity types](foundation-core.identity-types.md).
-However, by recording both directions, we maintain a definitional double inverse law which is practical in defining the [opposite category](category-theory.opposite-categories.md).
+This is of course redundant as `inv` is a [fibered involution](foundation.fibered-involutions.md) on [identity types](foundation-core.identity-types.md).
+However, by recording both directions we maintain a definitional double inverse law which is practical in defining the [opposite category](category-theory.opposite-categories.md).

 ```agda